 Managing Depression Among Residents

-This tells you the percentage of residents exhibiting symptoms of depression.
-Increased levels of depression may reveal worse patient care.
+This indicates the percentage of residents demonstrating symptoms of depression.

 Appropriate Vaccine Usage